fetchai/agents-aea/docs/thermometer.md

 ##Discussion

 The scope of the specific demo is to demonstrate how to create a very simple AEA with the usage of the AEA framework, a Raspberry Pi, and a thermometer sensor.
 The thermometer AEA will read data from the sensor each time a client requests and will deliver to the client upon payment.
-To keep the demo simple we avoided the usage of a database, since this would increase the complexity.
+To keep the demo simple we avoided the usage of a database since this would increase the complexity.
 As a result, the AEA can provide only one reading from the sensor.
 Another step that we avoided is the usage of a smart contract that could store the readings from the sensor.
 As a result, we interact with a ledger only to complete a transaction.

-Since the AEA framework enable us to use third party libraries we don't have to do something in order to be able to read from the sensor.
+Since the AEA framework enables us to use third-party libraries we don't have to do something to be able to read from the sensor.
 The `aea install` command will store each dependency that the specific AEA needs and is listed in the skill's yaml file.
 Though, the AEA must run inside a Raspberry Pi or any other linux system.

 ### Launch an OEF node